Nilar Way - Nursing Student

 • Be a Registered Nurse with a current unencumbered license

-• Meet Russell Sage graduate admission requirements, including having achieved a 3.0 grade-point average in previous academic programs
+• Meet Russell Sage graduate admission requirements, including having achieved a 3.0 grade-point average or higher in previous academic programs

 • Complete an online Russell Sage College graduate application